eagleEggs/blockyPet/README.md

 ### Warning

- - The pet is very hungry, It eats all blocks it comes in contact with.
+ - The pet is very hungry, Initially it ate blocks but it shouldn't anymore... beware!

 ### What to expect